 Approximately 390 persons return from incarceration to Tippecanoe County every year.
 Many struggle to find employment because of their criminal record and other barriers.
-As well as, over 8,000 arrests are made in Tippecanoe County per year that involve some period of jail time.
-Those who are discharged from prison or jail and are unable to secure employment and housing often return to the same criminal situation that existed prior to their arrest.
-Those who have the stability of housing and are able to secure an income are less likely to re-offend, making this solution positive for both the individual and the community.
+As well, over 8,000 arrests are made in Tippecanoe County per year involving some period of jail time.
+Those who are discharged from prison or jail who are unable to secure employment and housing often return to their same criminal situation that existed prior to their arrest or worse.
+Those who have the stability of housing and are able to secure an income are less likely to re-offend, making this solution both positive for the individual and the community.
 With such a large proportion of the re-entry population that faces homelessness battling mental illnesses and/or substance abuse disorders, enhanced discharge planning will greatly help those who require medication, Medicaid, and connections to behavioral health care.
-Such coordination begins with local and state agency partnerships, and includes productive in-reach.
-The recommendations below outline approaches that will assist the community in addressing the housing and service needs of ex-offenders to reduce recidivism into the correctional systems.
+Such coordination begins with local and state agency partnerships and includes productive in-reach.
+The recommendations below outline approaches that will assist the community in addressing the housing and service needs of ex-offenders to assist in reducing recidivism to the correctional systems.